turingschool/front-end-curriculum/lessons/module-2/object-literals-accessing-creating-and-modifying-values.md

 ## Learning Goals

-By the end of this lesson, you will:

 * Understand the difference between dot notation and bracket notation
 * Recognize scenarios that require bracket notation
 * Be able to access and create key value pairs on complex data types